AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-faq.md

 ### Answer

-No. Environment Promotion is available for both IMS-enabled and non-IMSWorkfront instances.
+No. Environment Promotion is available for both IMS-enabled and non-IMS Workfront instances.

 ## How can we find out if our Workfront instance is on a Prime or Ultimate license?